 The benefit to employees does not lie in the tax deduction alone, by participating in the Workplace Giving program, employees are actively involved in their community and supporting MDA.

 The benefit to MDA is of course the ability for us to operate our information, respite and support programs.
-Providing 30 children affected by Muscular Dystrophy with the opportunity to attend CampMDA, where they receive one on one care in a supportive environment amongst their peers, is no small feat, yet a Business with 20 employees participating in the program, each contributing $10 per week, would achieve just that.
+Providing those affected by Muscular Dystrophy with the opportunity to attend CampMDA, where they receive one on one care in a supportive environment amongst their peers, is no small feat, yet a Business with 20 employees participating in the program, each contributing $10 per week, would achieve just that.

 There are two options available for incorporating a Workplace Giving program into your business, either in-house or by engaging an advisory organization.
 An in-house program is delivered through your payroll system.
 The Australian Taxation Office has a guide titled ‘How to set up a Workplace Giving program‘ which has some helpful advice.
 Alternatively, you can engage an advisory organization such as Australian Charities Fund or Charities Aid Foundation to assist in developing and managing your Workplace Giving program.